jennybc/googlesheets/vignettes/basic-usage.md

 If you have the choice, `gs_add_row()` is faster, but it can only be used when your data occupies a very neat rectangle in the upper left corner of the sheet.
 It relies on the [list feed](https://developers.google.com/google-apps/spreadsheets/#working_with_list-based_feeds). `gs_edit_cells()` relies on [batch editing](https://developers.google.com/google-apps/spreadsheets/#updating_multiple_cells_with_a_batch_request) on the [cell feed](https://developers.google.com/google-apps/spreadsheets/#working_with_cell-based_feeds).

 We'll work within the completely empty sheet created above, `foo`.
 If your edit populates the sheet with everything it should have, set `trim = TRUE` and we will resize the sheet to match the data.
-Then the nominal worksheet extent is much more informative (vs. the default of 1000 rows and 26 columns) and any future consumption via the cell feed will be much faster.
+Then the nominal worksheet extent is much more informative (vs. the default of 1000 rows and 26 columns) and future consumption via the cell feed will potentially be faster.

 ```r